depressed-pho/quick-mining/README.md

 # Customization

-Type `;qmine prefs` on the chat screen, then close it.
+Type `/qmine:prefs` on the chat screen.
 A customization UI will show up.
 These are per-player settings and do not affect any other players.

 ![Screenshot of preferences UI](doc/prefs-ui.jpg)